 Nepal's ruling communist party's meet to decide PM's future deferred again

-The reason for the deferment for a third time was not revealed.

-The development came as China's ambassador Hou Yanqi met with the senior leader of the NCP and former prime minister Madhav Kumar Nepal on Sunday.
+The political future of 68-year-old Oil is expected to be decided on Friday during the Standing Committee meeting, amidst the growing involvement of Chinese ambassador Hou Yanqui to save him.

+The ruling party is facing crisis after Prime Minister Oli accused Prachanda and other dissident leaders of hatching conspiracy to remove him from power aligning with the southern neighbour.

-The differences between the two factions of the NCP -- one led by Oli and the other led by party's executive chairman Pushpa Kamal Dahal 'Prachanda' on the issue of power-sharing -- intensified after the prime minister unilaterally decided to prorogue the budget session of Parliament on Thursday.
+The differences between the two factions of the NCP -- one led by Oli and the other led by 'Prachanda' on the issue of power-sharing - has recently intensified after the prime minister unilaterally decided to prorogue the budget session of Parliament.

-The Prachanda faction, backed by senior leaders and former prime ministers Madhav Nepal and Jhalanath Khanal, has been demanding Oli's resignation.
+The Prachanda faction, backed by senior leaders and former prime ministers Madhav Kumar Nepal and Jhalanath Khanal, has been demanding Oli's resignation, saying his recent anti-India remarks were "neither politically correct nor diplomatically appropriate."

+According to the My Republica newspaper, Oli and Prachanda have held a series of talks to iron out their differences.

+Oli is under intense pressure to step down from the posts of Prime Minister and party chairperson as a majority of the NCP leaders have asked him to do so owing to the government's lackluster response to the COVID-19 pandemic and his unilateral actions, bypassing the party.

+Hou on Tuesday met former prime minister Khanal as hectic negotiations for a power-sharing deal were going on between Oli and the dissident group led by Prachanda.

-This is not the first time that the Chinese ambassador has intervened in Nepal's internal affairs at a time of crisis.
+This was not the first time that the Chinese ambassador intervened in Nepal's internal affairs at a time of crisis.

 One-and-a-half months ago, when the NCP's intra-party feud reached the climax, Hou held separate meetings with President Bhandari, Prime Minister Oli and other senior leaders including Prachanda and Madhav Nepal.